 Hello, my name is Cameron Spencer.

-I'm a designer, developer, maker, podcaster, and musician living in San Francisco.
+I'm a designer, developer, maker, podcaster, and musician living in Forest Park, IL.

 I operate Lab 43, a one-man web design and development agency.

 I'm an avid maker of things.
-Every Tuesday I post a video to my YouTube channel about a project I'm working on.
+I post videos on my YouTube channel about projects I'm working on.
 Topics include woodworking, metalworking, 3d printing, and whatever else I'm interested in at the moment.

 In 2013 I created Useful Science with Jaan Altosaar.
 In 2015 we added a podcast, which I host along with a rotating team of scientists.